patrickkettner/firebase-extension-demo/signInWithRedirect/README.md

 our code in instances where it is triggered by our extension.
 Additionally, this sample uses an external server.
 A demo of one is provided for testing purposes, however you will need to update the code to be hosted on a server you control if you decide to implement this in production.
+For convenience, the file that is being hosted on the public server is being loded from this project.
+However, as the generated file has code that is against the Chrome Web Store's policies, you must not include them if you plan on uploading an extension to the Chrome Web Store.
+You will need to host the file directly on a public web server.

 ## Running this extension